 Sustainable and cruelty-free beauty products are not just better for the environment; they are better for you as well.
 You can slather on lotion or enjoy a luxurious hair wash without feeling guilty about being an unwilling partner in animal cruelty and the destruction of our beautiful planet.

-Below are 7 excellent reasons for anyone to take a chance on sustainable & zero waste beauty products today.
+Below are 7 excellent reasons for anyone to take a chance on sustainable beauty products and zero-waste makeup today.

 Chemical pollution from skincare products is a significant cause for concern.
 Traditional cosmetics use synthetic chemicals as ingredients.
 These include synthetic dyes, parabens, oxybenzone, and micro-beads.
 These synthetic chemicals can endanger your health and negatively impact the environment.
 For example, oxybenzone parabens are endocrine disruptors that researchers have associated with cancer.

 Cruelty-Free products are usually healthier and contain significantly fewer chemicals than most non-cruelty-free products in the market.
 Because if a brand is kind enough not to torture animals, we expect that they would care enough not to include harmful chemicals in the products.

 They make natural beauty products with ingredients and methods that make them better for your health.